MakeSchool-Tutorials/Make-Cookies/P00-Getting-Started/content.md

 ---

 Conquer the universe by baking as many cookies as possible!
-In this tutorial we will be creating a Cookie Clicker Clone.
+In this tutorial we will be creating a Cookie Clicker.

 # Getting started
 The first thing that we need to do is create a directory for our files.